-Exclusions: English Advanced; English Standard;
+Exclusions:

 English

+Advanced;

+English

+Standard;

+English

 EAL/D;

 Extension

 English

 This course is designed to meet the specific needs of students who wish to refine their skills and knowledge in English and consolidate their literacy skills.
-It is a course for students who are seeking an alternative to the English Standard course and who intend to proceed from school directly into employment or vocational training.

-Students explore the ideas, values, language forms, features and structures of texts in a range of personal, social, cultural and workplace contexts.
-They respond to and compose texts to extend experience and understanding, access information and assess its reliability, and synthesise the knowledge gained from a range of sources for a variety of purposes.
-In this course, students will consolidate their English literacy skills to enhance their personal, social, educational and vocational lives.
+The English Studies course provides students with opportunities to become competent, confident and engaged communicators and to study and enjoy a breadth and variety of texts.
+Students explore the ideas, values, language forms, features and structures of texts in a range of personal, social, cultural, academic, community and workplace contexts.
+Through responding to and composing texts students strengthen their ability to access and comprehend information, assess its reliability, and synthesise the knowledge gained from a range of sources for a variety of purposes.